george-eastman-museum/LTO-Documentation/README.md

   ```
 - If you are using an auto-loader, you should see two tape-related devices (in this case associated with scsi6, but with different Lun numbers)

-## Loading Tapes From a Tape Library Using the Command Line
+## Loading Tapes From a Tape Library
 - Start by checking the status of the tape library.
 This will let you know which tapes are loaded into which slots.
   ```
   sudo mtx -f /dev/sg# status